awilwayco/SwampBlimps/README.md

 </p>

 ## Communication
+The basestation using a communication network called ROS 2 to publish and subscribe to data.
+When data is being published (sent) by a device with ROS 2, other devices with ROS 2 can subscribe (access) that data.
+For our use case, this allows the basestation to know when a blimp is online since a blimp ID is being published by the blimps, which the basestation subscribes to.
+This communication network allows for bidirectional communication between the basestation and blimps.
 <p align="center">

 ![Communication](https://github.com/awilwayco/SwampBlimps/assets/56363833/e5745c57-0006-4671-ab2f-39ad85e8a0d8)
 <p align="center">
 <em>Figure 3.
-A high-level overview of how the basestation and blimps handle communication through use of the ROS 2 Network</em>
+A high-level overview of how the basestation and blimps handle communication through the use of the ROS 2 Network</em>
 </p>
 </p>